DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/readpile.png" style="border:none;" />
 </div>

-**Feb 13th** — Now that we've aligned our reads, it's a good time to discuss the units we need to use to measure gene expression.
-We'll talk about the differences between RPKM and TPM, and how these units relate to basic properties of your experiment.
-We'll also discuss how these units have to be handled *between* samples (a.k.a. normalization).
+**Feb 13th** — Now that we've aligned our reads, it's time to discuss units for measuring gene expression.
+We'll discuss differences between RPKM and TPM, and how these units relate to basic properties of your experiment.
+We'll also discuss normalization *within* and *between* samples.
 To conclude this class, we'll read our Kallisto data into the R environment.

 * __[Lecture slides](https://www.icloud.com/keynote/0Oex4CzdWhhMZpcwwAmTjPwzA#Lecture04%5Funits)__
 * __TA help__ - Hill rm 234 (library); 3-4pm